You've decided to use the asset tracking software. That's a smart decision, because there are lots of benefits.

 Radio frequency identification (RFID) tags have several advantages over traditional barcodes, but they come with tradeoffs.

-Barcodes can contain only a small amount of information, which is usually not a problem when using a cloud-based CMMS platform.
+Barcodes can contain only a small amount of information, which is usually not a problem when using a cloud-based EAM software.
 All the information about each asset is stored online anyway.
 But in environments where Internet access is cost prohibitive, this limitation becomes more of a problem.
 RFID tags, however, can store much more information than barcodes, making them a better choice in remote locations.
 For example, critical service information can be stored on the tag itself, allowing for offline, computer-based maintenance management.
 The tags can also be set up to allow you to not only read them but also write to them, opening lots of possibilities.
 For example, a tag could tell you the last time it had been scanned.

 Because RFID technology uses radio frequencies, scanners don't need direct line of sight.
 In fact, a scanner and a tag don't even have to be close to each other.
 The distance depends on the size and specific type of tag, but scanners can communicate with small, inexpensive tags from as far away as 300 feet.
 This makes scanning tags much easier for technicians, and also allows you to better protect the tags; the scanner does not need line of sight, so you can keep tags safe under protective plastic covers.